 Why Should You Consider An Extended Warranty?

 An extended auto warranty for your Ford could potentially save you thousands of dollars on repair costs over the years.
 With an extended warranty, you pay a one-time, annual, or monthly fee (and possibly a deductible) instead of the entire repair bill when a covered breakdown occurs.
+Based on our 2021 survey, most respondents chose to purchase an extended warranty based on the low costs that brought them peace of mind.

 We also recommend extended warranties because of the customized coverage available.
 Most extended warranties can be tailored to your vehicle.
 This way, you can cover the parts of your car that worry you the most.